Architecture

 Building from scratch wasn’t the answer.
 A fraud model requires a calibration cycle measured in quarters and a large enough historical dataset to train on.
 You can’t label fraud you haven’t instrumented.
 We needed something production-ready in weeks.

-The evaluation wasn’t rigorous—it couldn’t be.
-We needed a platform we could instrument fast, that covered the signal types relevant to account takeover, and that could operate inside a regulated environment on day one.
+We needed a service we could instrument fast, that covered the signal types relevant to account takeover, and that could operate inside a regulated environment on day one.
 The first vendor we evaluated demonstrated all three.
-Under other circumstances, we might have run a longer comparison, but we had no choice.
+Under other circumstances, we might have run a longer comparison.

 Building the Judgment Layer

 The thresholds weren’t hardcoded.
 They were pulled from configuration at runtime, allowing us to adjust what “fraud” meant for our platform without deploying new code.
 We knew the thresholds would need tuning as real traffic patterns emerged and wanted to avoid a deployment cycle for calibration changes.
+The device fingerprint check showed how the layered system operated in practice.

-The device fingerprint check showed how the layering worked in practice.
-First gate: if the device ID in the request didn’t match the device ID the platform returned, that was fraud, full stop.
-Second gate: if the fraud probability exceeded our configured threshold, block.
-Third gate: if the score was elevated but below the threshold, we looked at the connection type and bot status together.
-A datacenter connection with an active bot flag read differently than a residential connection with a proxy.
-Same score, different context, different result.
+Third gate: if the score was elevated but below the threshold, we evaluated connection type alongside bot status.
+A datacenter connection with an active bot flag read differently than a residential connection using a proxy.

 The Signal We Kept Dark